Revolut launches business accounts in U.K. and Europe

 However, unlike TransferWise, which offers its account for free but generates revenue via a transparent fee whenever you exchange currency or transfer money out of the account, Revolut is charging a monthly fee ranging from £25.00 – £1,000 per month, depending on your business requirements.
 To encourage companies to make the switch, the first month will be free.

-Another difference is that TransferWise offers account numbers for the U.K., Europe and the U.S., meaning that for most functionality it is just like having a local bank account in those supported countries, and is definitely a good option if you receive a lot of payments in Dollars.
-Revolut is offering U.K. account numbers and sort codes, whilst EU accounts will have personal IBANS only.
+TransferWise offers account numbers for the U.K., Europe and the U.S., meaning that for most functionality it is just like having a local bank account in those supported countries.
+It also lets you store money in 15 other currencies.
+Similarly, Revolut provides a local U.K. current account, and a multi-currency IBAN number for the other 23 currencies it supports.

 TransferWise is also planning to launch a card, but, for now at least, Revolut has the upper hand here with the ability to issue a company’s employees with free corporate cards for spending abroad.
 It is also worth noting that, unlike TransferWise, Revolut’s new business offering isn’t initially available to sole traders or freelancers.